iodigital-com/slidev-theme-iodigital/README.md

 ### Table of content

-This component can be used to create a table of content based on the headings from every the slide.
+This component can be used to create a table of content based on the headings from every level 1 section slide.

 <img alt="Screenshot of table of content layout" src="./screenshots/layouts/toc.png" style="max-width: 50%">